Showing posts with label Driving - Racers. Show all posts

 The CryptO'pinion?

-Stunt Car Racer is fast and furious with wonky tracks which are a thrill to compete on.
+Stunt Car Racer is fast and furious with wonky tracks that are thrilling to race on, thanks to the spot-on perfect physics.
 Whether you choose to master the tricky stunts (in Practice mode) or jump straight into a league battle, I guarantee hours of fun.
-The physics are spot-on perfect and that's something you need to experience.
-The stunt aspect is very addictive, unlike Hard Drivin.
-Dear Mr Crammond, you did it again and delivered a racer which is both exciting and bucket loads of fun!!
+The stunt aspects are addictive, unlike Hard Drivin'.
+Mr Crammond delivered a truly wonderful racer, which is both incredibly exciting and bucket-loads of fun!!

 I suggest you bob over to Atari Legend